 - Negotiation or renegotiation of Power Purchase Agreements (PPAs)

-- Design and drafting of RFQ and RFPs for energy, water, and renewable procurement
+- Design and drafting of RFQ and RFPs for energy, water, and renewable energy procurement

 Project Finance Services